PierrickI3/SocialHub/README.md

 * Genesys
     * @PierrickI3 (that's me)
-    * @szlaskidaniel (thanks for the help with the Guest Chat API late in an hotel room in Germany!)
+    * @szlaskidaniel (thanks for the help with the Guest Chat API late in a hotel room in Germany)